 Most Brazilians live in debt.
 This is one of the main factors that prevent people from fulfilling their dreams, having a peaceful life and preparing for the future.

-It is good to remember that relying only on INSS retirement is not a smart way out and it should only be considered to complement your total income.
+It is good to remember that relying only on INSS retirement is not a smart way out and it should only be considered to compliment your total income.
 But how to turn the tables?
 The first step is to avoid debt.

 Discover, from now on, how to take control of your financial life in 6 steps.
 Check out!